Masters of the Universe: Series overview and main characters

-He-Man's most prominent allies include Man-At-Arms, a wise loyal veteran soldier and inventor; and his adopted daughter Teela, a spirited and skillful female warrior, often portrayed as captain of the Eternian Royal Guard and a potential love interest of He-Man/Prince Adam.
-The childlike Trollan magician Orko also often features as one of He-Man's closest allies; as does Stratos, a flying bird-man from the kingdom of Avion; Ram-Man, a stout dimwitted warrior with springlike legs and a large helmet that encloses his head and upper torso; and Man-E-Faces, an actor with face-changing abilities.
+He-Man's most prominent allies include Man-At-Arms, a mentor, veteran soldier and inventor, and Man-At-Arms' adopted daughter Teela, a spirited and skillful female warrior, often portrayed as captain of the Eternian Royal Guard and a potential love interest of He-Man/Prince Adam.
+The childlike magician Orko also often features as one of He-Man's closest allies; while other key recurring heroic characters include Stratos, a flying bird-man from the kingdom of Avion, Ram-Man, a stout warrior with springlike legs and a large helmet that encloses his head and upper torso, and Man-E-Faces, an actor with face-changing abilities.

-Skeletor is originally described as an evil being from another dimension and in some later MOTU lore as a disfigured and vengeful relative of the royal family, known as Keldor.
-From his lair on Snake Mountain, Skeletor would assemble his "Evil Warriors" to assist in his various schemes to conquer Eternia.
-These core minions usually include Beast Man, an orange-furred, apelike master of beasts; Mer-Man, an aquatic fishlike ocean warlord; Evil-Lyn, a powerful sorceress and one of Skeletor's most feared and competent associates; Trap Jaw, an iron-jawed criminal with a mechanical arm that can be fitted by a various assortment of weapons; and Tri-Klops, a mercenary swordsman with a rotating three-eyed visor.
+Skeletor is originally described as an evil sorcerer from another dimension and in some later MOTU lore as a disfigured and vengeful relative of the royal family, known as Keldor.
+From his lair on Snake Mountain, Skeletor commands his "Evil Warriors" to assist in his various schemes to conquer Eternia.
+These core minions usually include Beast Man, an orange-furred, apelike master of beasts, Mer-Man, an aquatic fishlike ocean warlord, Trap Jaw, an iron-jawed criminal with a mechanical arm that fits an assortment of weapons, Tri-Klops, a mercenary swordsman with a rotating three-eyed visor, and the powerful sorceress Evil-Lyn, one of Skeletor's most feared and competent associates.